danimatasd/MUJOCO-AIDL/README.md

 Based on the given information, we draw a series of conclusions:

-1. The training algorithm being used is Proximal Policy Optimization (PPO), which is a reinforcement learning algorithm that has been shown to be effective for training robotic control tasks.
+1. The training algorithm used on the Half-cheetah had to be modified with more hidden layers to be succesful in completing the given task of making the ANYmal c walk forward.

 2. The algorithm improved the model's walking performance over time, as evidenced by the videos, with a maximum reward of 6036.56 achieved during training.